 I hope the answer is yes.
 There’s a New York lawyer called Gregory Mansfield who fights for disability rights, and he once wrote this: “Accessibility is not charity.
 Accessibility is not generosity.
 Accessibility is not an amenity.
 Accessibility is not a gratuity.
 You don’t bestow access – you ensure it.”

-As you work through today’s three topics, I hope you’re pleasantly surprised by a) how easy this stuff really is, and b) how little it affects the rest of your code.
+As you work through today’s topics, I hope you’re pleasantly surprised by a) how easy this stuff really is, and b) how little it affects the rest of your code.
 And once you realize that, you’ll start to wonder why so many other app developers do such a poor job of making their apps accessible to everyone.

 Need help?
 Tweet me @twostraws!